Dave Gibbons

 David Chester Gibbons (born 14 April 1949) is an English comics artist, writer and sometimes letterer.
 He is best known for his collaborations with writer Alan Moore, which include the miniseries Watchmen and the Superman story "For the Man Who Has Everything".
 He was an artist for 2000 AD, for which he contributed a large body of work from its first issue in 1977.

 Early life

 Gibbons was born on 14 April 1949, at Forest Gate Hospital in London, to Chester, a town planner, and Gladys, a secretary.
 He began reading comic books at the age of seven.
 A self-taught artist, he illustrated his own comic strips.
 Gibbons became a building surveyor but eventually entered the UK comics industry as a letterer for IPC Media.
 He left his surveyor job to focus on his comics career.

+Gibbons spent his young adult years as part of England's Mod subculture, where he was immersed in club life and used amphetamines at all-weekend parties.
+He paid tribute to that lifestyle in his graphic novel The Originals.

 British comics work

 Gibbons's earliest published work was in British underground comics, starting with The Trials of Nasty Tales, including the main cover illustration, and continuing in cOZmic Comics produced by Felix Dennis.